rawiriblundell/linux_speedrun/README.md

 ### `grep`

+This isn't really a full blown `grep`, it's more of a "does a file contain a string?", which isn't worthy of the 're' in `grep`.
+It's a familiar command name and its usage will also be familiar while serving its purpose.

 To save us from having to read through scripts, we can simply print numbered matching lines.
 This started out like this, but the keen eye will note the errors: